mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 CSS can be written in plain stylesheets which are included in your control bundle.
 In the launchpad project, you'll see that there is a `style.scss` file that serves as an entry point, and imports other stylesheets that contain rules for buttons and joysticks.

-If you havent used CSS before, check out Mozilla's [Introduction to CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS).
+If you haven't used CSS before, check out Mozilla's [Introduction to CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS).

-If you know your way around already, youll notice that the stylesheets are written in [Sass](http://sass-lang.com/).
-Sass is a preprocessor that adds useful new features on top of CSS, which you can take advantage of if youd- ke to.
+If you know your way around already, you'll notice that the stylesheets are written in [Sass](http://sass-lang.com/).
+Sass is a preprocessor that adds useful new features on top of CSS, which you can take advantage of if you'd like to.

 ### Styles in JavaScript

-Often, youll want to programmatically apply styles based on some JavaScript state,- ke in the example in the `RuleSet` class.
+Often, you'll want to programmatically apply styles based on some JavaScript state, like in the example in the `RuleSet` class.
 This provides a simple, convenient way to translate JavaScript objects into CSS properties.
-Lets make some CSS:
+Let's make some CSS:

 ```jsx
 import { RuleSet, css } from './alchemy/Style';